Search

 A recent study from Kesington reveals 4.5% of company-issued mobile devices are lost or stolen every year.
 To put that in perspective, some of your favorite brands managing over 100k devices could be losing nearly 5k devices each year if the organization is not properly protected.
 IT systems are vulnerable to threats if they don’t facilitate a comprehensive security strategy that includes protocols for lost or stolen devices.

-Below are 3 critical impacts from a lost or stolen device that all organizations with shared devices should prepare against:
+3 critical impacts from a lost or stolen device

 1. Exposure of Company Data